aarkir/wku-ppy/README.md

     * main.js (edit this for overall effects)
     * skel.min.js, skel-viewport.min.js (neat js plugin that allows really easy table-like or cell-like structures. scales for mobile and desktop apps alike.
 See https://github.com/ajlkn/skel for details)
 * images (includes images from across site.
 Add new ones to update site)
-* include (contains SHTML fragments like the header and script that are automatically loaded to every web page. make sure to include these if you add a new page)
+* \_includes (contains html fragments like the header and script that are automatically loaded to every web page. make sure to include these if you add a new page)
 * connect.html (in progress. design was to include photos of each membership team member and a contact info form in the middle. )
 * index.html (home page. includes juicer.io script)
 * involvement.html (shows community involvement via a juicer.io script that shows latest social media posts)